-Registered dietitian and nutrition expert, Ilana Muhlstein, is the co-creator of Beachbody’s upcoming nutrition program, 2B Mindset, which helps you lose weight without exercising, counting calories, or feeling deprived.
+Registered dietitian and nutrition expert, Ilana Muhlstein, is the co-creator of Beachbody’s new nutrition program, 2B Mindset, which helps you lose weight without exercising, counting calories, or feeling deprived.

 Ilana shares how she struggled with being overweight and lost more than 100 pounds applying the nutrition principles and weight-loss strategies that comprise the 2B Mindset:

 Ilana Muhlstein Shares How She Lost 100 Pounds

 If you and I met, you might think I was naturally lean.
 Born with a high metabolism.
 Able to eat whatever I want without gaining a pound.
 Not gonna lie, that would be amazing.
 But the truth is…

 Growing up, I was always the big kid…

 I was never normal.
 I was never small.
 The pediatrician’s office constantly told my parents, “She’s obese.
 She’s over the 100th percentile, she’s not even on the chart!”

 I was about four years old when my parents got divorced, and every picture of me since then was me holding food.
 I guess I was using it as a form of comfort, maybe a form of consistency when a lot of things in my life were inconsistent.

 Even going to the amusement park, I’d immediately wonder: “What snacks are we packing?
 Ice cream cones!”
 “We’re going to the circus?
 Cotton candy!”
 “We’re going to a birthday party?
 Pizza!”
 This was my focus.
 As a kid, this is what I was thinking about.

 I was also showing blood sugar issues that you would typically see in older men — cholesterol problems, and the potential for worse.
 My pediatrician finally looked my mom in the face and said, “You have to send her to weight-loss camp.
 She’s going this summer.”